jonnonz1/nz-statute-book/acts/public/1964/social-security-act-1964.md

     (i) to identify who is in law the other parent of that child; or (ii) to make an application for formula assessment of child support, when required to do so by section 9 of the Child Support Act 1991; or
     (iii) to attend and give in evidence all information that is required of the beneficiary during a hearing of a proceeding under the Child Support Act 1991, as required under section 122 of that Act.
-(2) The rate of benefit payable to any beneficiary to whom this section applies shall be reduced in respect of each dependent child in the care of the beneficiary— by an amount equal to $22.
+(2) The rate of benefit payable to any beneficiary to whom this section applies shall be reduced in respect of each dependent child in the care of the beneficiary—by an amount equal to $22.
   (a) Whose other parent has not been identified in law; or (b) Whose other parent has not been named in an application for formula assessment of child support under the Child Support Act 1991 as a liable parent from whom child support is sought; or
   (c) Whose other parent the beneficiary has failed or refused to testify against as required under section 122 of the Child Support Act 1991,—